North Adams, MA

-Starts on Curran Memorial Highway and runs down Main Street then ends on Ashland Street.
+The parade route starts on Curran Memorial Highway.
+It runs down Main Street and ends on Ashland Street.

 When Frank Casuscelli, the driving force behind the North Adams American Legion Drum & Bugle Corps, received word that the Chamber of Commerce wanted to organize a celebration, he immediately contacted the rest of the members of the New York Drum and Bugle Corps Alliance, and made arrangements for a street parade and drum corps competition to be held in the City during the fall of 1947.
 Eighty dollars in prize money was offered and ten units responded to the call.
 Thus, the first Fall Foliage Festival was born, and with it a history of community spirit and growth that has evolved into one of the finest civic celebrations in the United States.

 The Fall Festival’s first-year success did not continue, however, and in 1948 without any available funding, the Chamber was only able to arrange a parade, which featured about 50 new trucks supplied by area dealers.
 It was obvious that more support was needed and the next year it was decided that the Festival would be combined with the 50th Anniversary celebration of the North Adams Elks.
 Over 25 area Elks groups marched in the Parade that fall, each with a band, and the parade drew hundreds of appreciative spectators.
 But the Festival still had a long road ahead.

 During those early years, the fall promotion was a part of the Chamber’s retail division program.
 Although many local retail businessmen worked hard to promote the project, it lacked the sound financial support needed to attract quality musical units for a major parade.
 In 1950, a thousand dollars was raised, and a parade and competition was staged in October, including attractively decorated floats.